asvd/helios-kernel/README.md

-### How to convert existing javascript library to Helios Kernel module
+### How to convert existing javascript library to Kernel module

 If you have a library of any format, it usually defines a set of routines which should be later used from outside.
 In most of the